RyanBrushett/SecurityCouncil/Security_Council_5/README.md

 # Security Council
 ==================

+## Thu.
+Jan 30:
+* Added a route for /sim
+    * /sim lists all current simulation rooms
+    * Displays them with their sub properties.
+Their names are links that lead to /sim/:name
+* Added a route for /sim/:name
+    * This just displays the property of the room for now with a message that says "You've joined the room {{ roomname }}"
+* Added links to / that lead to our other pages.
+Not sure if we need to style it or not?
+Ryan M didn't want to touch it so I figured I'd babysit it.
+* Cleaned up the structure of the filesystem a little bit.
+It's a bit more organized.
+* Need to check on the organization (or lack thereof) on the remote branch
+* Need to meet w/ Daniel

 ## Wed.
 Jan 29:
 * Added the /sc-admin/managesim page
 * Added a form that allows creating a room (uses form submission, no AJAX)